Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Experiments

 \subsection{Experiments on Simulated Rayleigh-B\'enard Convection Dynamics}

 \textbf{Data Description.}\ Rayleigh-B\'enard Convection occurs in a horizontal layer of fluid heated from below and is a major feature of the El Ni\~{n}o dynamics.
 The dataset comes from two-dimensional turbulent flow simulated using the Lattice Boltzmann Method \citep{Dragos-thesis} with Rayleigh number $2.5\times 10^8$.
 We divide each 1792 $\times$ 256 image into 7 square subregions of size 256 $\times$ 256, then downsample to 64 $\times$ 64 pixels.
-Apart from the original test set, we generate the following four transformed test sets to test the models' generalization ability: 1) \emph{UM}: added random vectors drawn from $U(-1, 1)$; 2) \emph{Mag}: multiplied by random values sampled from $U(0, 2)$; 3) \emph{Rot}: randomly rotated by the multiples of $\pi/2$; 4) \emph{Scale}: scaled by $\lambda$ sampled from $U(1/5, 2)$.
+To test the models' generalization ability, we generate additional four test sets : 1) \emph{UM}: added random vectors drawn from $U(-1, 1)$; 2) \emph{Mag}: multiplied by random values sampled from $U(0, 2)$; 3) \emph{Rot}: randomly rotated by the multiples of $\pi/2$; 4) \emph{Scale}: scaled by $\lambda$ sampled from $U(1/5, 2)$.
 Due to lack of a fixed reference frame, real-world data would be transformed relative to training data.
 We use transformed data to mimic this scenario.